 The major lineages of Reptilia diverged 200-280 million years ago and include more than 10,000 species (twice as many as mammals), which display a remarkable range of phenotypes, life histories, sex-determining systems, reproductive modes, and physiologies.
 Reptiles are becoming important new models for comparative genomics, ecology, and evolutionary developmental genetics, to a great extend thanks to the development of new DNA sequencing technologies, protein-labelling protocols and powerful bioinformatic tools.

-Latest News We are currently working on a step-by-step guide on how to build a reptilian genome!
+Latest News We are currently working on the third version of the corn snake genome!

 Tzika A.C., Ullate-Agote A., Grbic D. & M. C. Milinkovitch